April 17, 2005: The day Rafael Nadal officially started his Monte-Carlo reign

-In 2004, Nadal knocked out the new world No 1, Roger Federer, at the Miami Masters 1000 (6-4, 6-4), and was a part of the Spanish Davis Cup victory, defeating world No 2 Andy Roddick in the final against the United States (6-2, 6-7, 7-6, 6-2).
+In 2004, Nadal knocked out the new world No 1, Roger Federer, at the Miami Masters 1000 (6-4, 6-4), and was a part of Spain’s Davis Cup victory, defeating world No 2 Andy Roddick in the final against the United States (6-2, 6-7, 7-6, 6-2).
 In August, he also won his first ATP tournament, in Sopot, defeating Jose Acasuso in the final (6-3, 6-4).
 He started 2005 by reaching the Australian Open fourth round (defeated by Lleyton Hewitt, 7-5, 3-6, 1-6, 7-6, 6-2), before claiming two consecutive clay-court titles in South America (in Costa do Sauípe and Acapulco).
-Then, in Miami, he reached the final, where, to the general astonishment, he managed to take a two-set lead against Roger Federer, before the world No 1 came back; Nadal finally lost (2-6, 6-7, 7-6, 6-3, 6-1).
+Then, in Miami, he reached the final, where, to general astonishment, he managed to take a two-set lead against Roger Federer, before the world No 1 came back; Nadal finally lost (2-6, 6-7, 7-6, 6-3, 6-1).
 He was now the No 17 ranked player in the world.

 - Clay-court maestro Guillermo Coria